tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 CMD ["node", "index.js"]
 ```

-Before we build this dockerfile, we create a `.dockerignore` file (so the at node_modules packages are not copied into the docker image - this would make the image very large.
+Before we build this dockerfile, we create a `.dockerignore` file (so that the node_modules packages are not copied into the docker image - this would make the image very large.
 The `RUN npm install` command inside the dockerfile will install these on demand).

 ```
 node_modules